hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-powershell-sdk.md

 }
 ```

-A﻿fter getting the systems list with the *Invoke-SystemsList* command, I storage the system name and system ID in an array because I needed the system ID for many of the possible API commands.
+A﻿fter getting the systems list with the *Invoke-SystemsList* command, I stored the system name and system ID in an array because I needed the system ID for many of the possible API commands.
 Generally it is the case that  the systems, volume, hosts, initiators etc. you want to manipulate in your scripts are defined by their IDs.
 For example, if you work with the DSCC API, you will work with the id of the object you want to change or delete.

-F﻿or instance, if you want to create a new volume, then you need to to define the volume parameters like name, size etc. and the system where you want to create the volume.
+F﻿or instance, if you want to create a new volume, then you need to define the volume parameters, like name, size, etc., and the system where you want to create the volume.
 A new volume can be created with the *Invoke-VolumeCreate* command that has two input parameters: the system ID and the volume parameters that are stored in a *CreateVolumeInput* object using the *Initialize-CreateVolumeInput* method.

 ```powershell
 $SystemId = $System.Primera650